 “Not if I can help it,” Sirius answers with a playful expression on his face.
 “I’ve already got a few things planned…”

 “As do I Pads,” James says.
 “You have no idea.
-All that time at home has made my mind come up with the most genius ideas!”
+All that time at home has conjured some brilliance,”

 “Well you better tread carefully, seeing as you’re Head Boy now,” Remus warns, but he’s half joking.

 “Oh Moony, always the voice of reason!”
-James says hyperbolically, but then scoffs, “I’m not worried.”
+James says, but then scoffs, “I’m not worried.”

-I smile.
 “You Marauders never change, do you?”
 I sigh with a smirk.

 Just then, I hear my name being called, for what seems like the hundredth time today, from behind me.

 “Aurora!
 Rora!
 Aurora Mockinglow!”

 “Over here!”
 I wave to them with a smile.
-Marigold beams as she strides over and greets the Marauders, hopping up and down on the balls of her feet, causing her soft golden curls to bounce up and down.
+Marigold beams as she strides over and greets us, hopping up and down on the balls of her feet, causing her soft golden curls to bounce up and down.
 She gives me a hug.
 Emmeline, slender and raven-headed with a sharp no-nonsense fringe, reaches around and joins our embrace.

 “Only all summer!”
-Marigold gives them a pointed but amused glare as she brings James and Sirius in for hugs.“You lazy gits couldn’t come up to London to meet us?”
+Marigold gives him a pointed but amused glare.“You lazy gits couldn’t come up to London to meet us?”

 “Well we told Rora and you lot to come round!”
 James defends himself.
-“I was always happy for a visit!”
+“I was always game for a visit.”

-Emmeline grins and points out, “Yes, which is nice and all except for the fact that you live in Godric’s Hollow in the middle of bloody nowhere.”
+“Yes, which is nice and all except for the fact that you live in Godric’s Hollow in the middle of bloody nowhere,” Emmeline points out.